 Generic Advice #2: Identify your target audience

-The typical advice here is to create one or more fictional characters that represent your buyers and fill in details such as where they work, what role they’re in, how much money they have to spend, how old they are, likes/dislikes, etc.
+The typical advice here is to create one or more fictional characters that represent your buyers and fill in details such as demographics, like where they work, what role they’re in, how much money they have to spend, how old they are, likes/dislikes, etc.

 The general idea is that if you can identify who these people are, what topics they’re interested in, where they hang out online, etc., you can then write about relevant topics and post it in their social circles and some of them will convert.

 However, none of this information indicates that they’re ready to buy your product now or even in the future.
+You might know your ideal buyer is a 35-45 year-old VP of Engineering at a mid-size SaaS company, but that tells you nothing about whether they’re actively looking for a solution right now.

 Grow and Convert Advice: Identify the keywords your audience would Google when they’re ready to buy

 In order to identify what people are Googling when they’re in the market for a product/service like yours (i.e., high buying-intent keywords), you need to understand what pain points they have that your product/service solves.
-We call this Pain Point SEO
+We call this Pain Point SEO.

 The best way to identify these pain points is to talk to your sales and customer success teams.
 They know best what problems are brought up on sales calls, which parts of your solution clients get excited about, which solutions close the sale, etc.